 - Use a humidifier to help with dry skin or nasal passages.

 - Place your machine underneath your bed to limit noise.

 - Most machines are quiet, but if you notice sounds that make it hard to sleep, tell your provider.

 Your provider can lower the pressure on the machine and then increase it again at a slow pace.
 Some new machines can automatically adjust to the right pressure.

-Freedman N. Positive airway pressure treatment for obstructive sleep apnea.
-In: Kryger M, Roth T, Dement WC, eds.
+Freedman N, Johnson K. Positive airway pressure treatment for obstructive sleep apnea.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 115.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 132.

 Shangold L, Jacobowitz O. CPAP, APAP, and BiPAP.
 In: Friedman M, Jacobowitz O, eds.
 Sleep Apnea and Snoring.
 2nd ed.
 Philadelphia, PA: Elsevier; 2020:chap 8.